GM-Consult-Pty-Ltd/text_analysis/README.md

 * [paragraphSplitter](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextAnalyzer/paragraphSplitter.html) splits text into a list of paragraphs at line endings;
 * [stemmer](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextAnalyzer/stemmer.html) is a language-specific function that returns the stem of a term;
 * [lemmatizer](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextAnalyzer/lemmatizer.html) is a language-specific function that returns the lemma of a term;
-* [tokenizer](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextTokenizer/tokenize.html) and [jsonTokenizer](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextTokenizer/tokenizeJson.html) are callbacks that return a collection of [tokens](https://pub.dev/documentation/text_analysis/0.12.0-1/text_analysis/Token-class.html) from text or a document;
+* [tokenizer](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextAnalyzer/tokenizer.html) and [jsonTokenizer](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextAnalyzer/jsonTokenizer.html) are callbacks that return a collection of [tokens](https://pub.dev/documentation/text_analysis/latest/text_analysis/Token-class.html) from text or a document;
-* [keywordExtractor] is a splitter function that returns an ordered collection of keyword phrases from text;
+* [keywordExtractor](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextAnalyzer/keywordExtractor.html)  is a splitter function that returns an ordered collection of keyword phrases from text;
 * [termExceptions](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextAnalyzer/termExceptions.html) is a hashmap of words to token terms for special words that should not be re-capitalized, stemmed or lemmatized;
 * [stopWords](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextAnalyzer/stopWords.html) are terms that commonly occur in a language and that do not add material value to the analysis of text; and
 * [syllableCounter](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextAnalyzer/syllableCounter.html) returns the number of syllables in a word or text.

-The [LatinLanguageAnalyzerMixin](https://pub.dev/documentation/text_analysis/latest/text_analysis/LatinLanguageAnalyzerMixin-class.html) implements the `TextAnalyzer` interface methods for languages that use the Latin/Roman alphabet/character set.
+The [LatinLanguageAnalyzer](https://pub.dev/documentation/text_analysis/latest/text_analysis/LatinLanguageAnalyzer-class.html) implements the `TextAnalyzer` interface methods for languages that use the Latin/Roman alphabet/character set.

 The [English](https://pub.dev/documentation/text_analysis/latest/text_analysis/English-class.html) implementation of [TextAnalyzer](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextAnalyzer-class.html) is included in this library and mixes in the `LatinLanguageAnalyzerMixin`.